 Certified Organic or Biodynamic Producers

 Organic and biodynamic produce is increasingly popular with and sought after by consumers.
 A growing number of producers in the Margaret River Wine Region are gaining certification as organic or biodynamic grape or wine producers, and the purpose of this site is to identify all producers in the Margaret River Wine Region who are certified organic or biodynamic so that consumers can seek out their products.
 The list below provides basic information as to the certification status of every producer in the Margaret River Wine Region that has gained, or is in the process of gaining, organic or biodynamic certification for their vineyards or wineries.
 Note that some of the larger producers on the list are converting their vineyards to organic over an extended period of time, or will buy fruit from non-certified producers, so not all of the fruit they use in their winemaking will be certified.
 By clicking on the name of a producer you will be taken to their website where you can obtain further information on their business and philosophy, as well as details of opening times and location.
-This listing was last updated on 10 December 2023.
+This listing was last updated on 23 August 2025.

 Margaret River Certified Organic and Biodynamic Wine Trail